CosmWasm/ts-codegen/README.md

 ### Abstract App

 Generate a client for an app-module using the created using the [Abstract SDK](https://docs.abstract.money).
 This plugin will generate a `AppQueryClient` for queries as well as a `AppClient` for queries and mutations.
 This client will be injected as the client for the `react-query` and `message-composer` plugins, if enabled.
+It is NOT currently compatible with the `recoil` plugin.

 #### Abstract App via CLI